Meet the Dorm Heads

 Howe hall | Courtney Jackson

-This will be Ms. Jackson’s third year working at Loomis and living in Howe Hall and her first year as dorm head.
+This will be Ms. Jackson’s fourth year working at Loomis and living in Howe Hall and her second year as dorm head.
 She teaches English, is the assistant varsity girls soccer and basketball coach, works with SPECTRUM, and serves as an assistant dean of diversity, equity, and inclusion.

 “My favorite part of Howe is how genuinely friendly people are.
 When my girlfriend Laura and I moved to Loomis, we were excited to join such a warm and welcoming school community, but living in Howe exceeded our expectations.
 We didn't just feel accepted, we felt embraced, which made our move from Boston to Windsor that much easier.